robfairh/moltres/problems/mhtgr350/README.md

 * try1.i:
 	- tries continuity between materials
 	- 3D-fullcore-120B.msh
+	- solves heat equation
 	- can be deleted eventually

 * try2.i:
 	- tries continuity between materials
 	- 120A.msh
+	- solves heat equation
 	- can be deleted eventually

 * try3.i:
 	- 120A.msh
 	- define cross sections for all the materials
 	- transient problem
-	- it crashes for some reason
+	- it crashes: out of memory
 	- try-er is the error thrown on the arfc local

 * try3-ss.i:
 	- 120A.msh
 	- eigenvalue problem
 	- define cross sections for all the materials
+	- it crashes: out of memory
+	- define cross sections for all the materials
+	- uses actions

 * try3-ss-k.i:
 	- 120A.msh